 Kabedon is a Japanese word that literally means "hitting the wall".
 It is often used in reference to a man cornering a woman against a wall.

-Kabedon is when someone slams their hand on the wall in front of someone, usually to stop them from leaving; often seen as a romantic gesture.
+Kabedon is when someone hits the hand on the wall in front of someone, usually to prevent them from leaving; often seen as a romantic gesture.

 This word is often used to describe situations where someone feels frustrated or angry and expresses their emotions by slamming their hand against a wall.